откройте сервер базы данных vSwitch (Open vSwitch database server)

 file must already have been created and initialized using,

-for example, ovsdb-tool create
+for example, ovsdb-tool create.

-ovsdb-server/remove-db
+ovsdb-server/remove-db database

-Removes database from the running ovsdb-server
+Removes database from the running ovsdb-server. database

 must be a database name as listed by ovsdb-